braingeneers/braingeneerspy/README.md

 Please note that this will only work on jobs run in the PRP environment.
 Setting the `ENDPOINT` environment variable can also be used to specify an endpoint other than the PRP/S3.

-### Notes

-- `braingeneerspy` is compatible with `braingeneers-smart-open` version 2023.10.6.
-If you encounter issues, make sure to use this version for compatibility.

 ## Documentation

 The docs directory has been set up using `sphinx-build -M html docs/source/ docs/build/` to create a base project Documentation structure.
 You can add inline documentation (NumPy style) to further enrich our project's documentation.
 To render the documentation locally, navigate to the `docs/build/html` folder in the terminal and run `python3 -m http.server`.